 The MA in Political Theory is designed for students with an interest in contemporary political philosophy: topics such as rights, global justice, war, democracy, as well as key figures in the history of political ideas including Plato, Rousseau, Kant, Hegel, Marx and Rawls.
 The course is taught jointly by the Departments of Philosophy and Politics, both leading departments in the UK with international reputations for teaching and research.

 The most recent national research assessment exercise (REF 2014) ranked the Philosophy Department's publications as second in the country, and ranked the Politics Department third overall among Politics and International Studies departments in the country.

 The MA in Political Theory has established itself as a successful and popular postgraduate programme, attracting a diverse group of accomplished students from the UK and abroad, many of whom go on to study for a PhD in political philosophy either at Sheffield or at other top-ranked institutions.

 Some funding is available, both fees only (covering tuition) and fees plus maintenance (providing additional support for living expenses).
+For details see our funding page.
 Costs of living in Sheffield are relatively low: The culturally vibrant yet low-key city, conveniently located on the edge of the Peak District just two hours by train from London, has among the most affordable rents of any urban area in the UK.